chef/chef-web-docs/content/reusable/md/chef_manager.md

 - Environments
 - Searching of indexed data
-- User accounts and user data for the individuals who have permission to log on to and access the Chef server
+- User accounts and user data for the individuals who have permission to log on to and access Chef Infra Server